Gecko (software): Legacy IE non-standard support

 In order to support web pages designed for legacy versions of Netscape and Internet Explorer, Gecko supports DOCTYPE switching.
 Documents with a modern DOCTYPE are rendered in standards compliance mode, which follows the W3C standards strictly.
 Documents that have no DOCTYPE or an older DOCTYPE are rendered in quirks mode, which emulates some of the non-standard oddities of Netscape Communicator 4.x; however, some of the 4.x features (such as layers) are not supported.

 Gecko also has limited support for some non-standard Internet Explorer features, such as the marquee element and the document.all property (though pages explicitly testing for document.all will be told it is not supported).

 Usage

 Gecko is primarily used in web browsers, the earliest being Netscape 6 and Mozilla Suite (later renamed SeaMonkey).
 It is also used in other Mozilla web browser derivatives such as Firefox and Firefox for mobile and the implementation of the Internet Explorer-clone that is part of Wine.
 Mozilla also uses it in their Thunderbird email-client.

-Other web browsers using Gecko include GNU IceCat, Waterfox, K-Meleon, Lunascape, Portable Firefox, Conkeror, Classilla, TenFourFox.
+Other web browsers using Gecko include LibreWolf, Zen Browser, GNU IceCat, Midori, Waterfox, K-Meleon, Lunascape, Portable Firefox, Conkeror, Classilla, Floorp, TenFourFox and Sailfish Browser.

-Gecko is also used by Sugar for the OLPC XO-1 computer.
-Gecko is used as a complete implementation of the XUL (XML User Interface Language).
+Gecko is also used by Sugar for the OLPC XO-1 computer, and is used as a complete implementation of the XUL (XML User Interface Language).
 Gecko currently defines the XUL specification.
+Gecko is also used by the KaiOS mobile operating system, which is based on the discontinued Firefox OS.